This indicator looks for divergences, or temporary anomalies between two markets that are usually related.

-Divergence trades happen when two related markets move apart for a short time.
-These trading opportunities open up on a frequent basis and at every time scale.
+Divergence trades happen when related markets move apart for a short time and the correlation breaks-down.
+These trading opportunities can open up at every time scale.

-Divergence trades are often missed or overlooked because detecting these events can be difficult.
-Yet these trades are often highly profitable.
-Trying to match markets by sight alone is prone to error and miscalculation.
-This indicator is designed to solve these problems.
-It handles all of the calculations and simply tells you when to trade.
+Trying to find these events by sight alone is prone to error and miscalculation.
+This indicator handles all of the calculations and simply tells you when a divergence opportunity is opening up.

 - Monitor any two market tickers